• Level of education

 Syllabus

-The content of this course focuses on the positioning of nuclear energy in the energy mix and is divided into the following areas
+The content of this EU focused on the positioning of nuclear energy in the energy mix is broken down into the following areas:

 - conventional mines